THIS HANDBOOK IS SUBJECT TO CHANGE

 Does my student need to quarantine if he/she is exposed to COVID-19?

 We expect parents to follow CDC guidelines.
 CDC guidelines recommend that if a person has close contact with a person who has had a positive COVID-19 test, the person should quarantine at home until 14 days after the last contact with the infected person.
-(This could require quarantine of 24 days or more if someone in a student’s household has COVID-19.)
+From the CDC:

 Will remote learning be available if my student is quarantined?

 Yes.
-We have invested in upgraded technology and will be testing it from the beginning of the school year so that we are ready if anyone needs to quarantine.
+We have invested in upgraded technology.
 We expect to provide live streamed instruction for core subjects (religion, math, language arts, science) for quarantined students.
 This instruction would be provided via a secure/private link.
 Cameras will be focused on teachers; however, if your child is at school, students watching from home may be able to see or hear your child occasionally.
 We are also preparing to transition to school-wide online learning quickly if necessary.
 We are working to streamline our virtual instruction delivery system.
 We expect to use a consistent learning platform across classrooms.

 How have cleaning procedures changed?